ssjlee93/go-tutorials/tour/methods/README.md

 implicit implementation decouples interfaces.

-instead of using keywords like §implements§ in Java, Go allows its children to inherit by implementing just the methods.
+instead of using keywords like `implements` in Java, Go allows its children to inherit by implementing just the methods.

 ## Interface values